CloudSnorkel/cdk-github-runners/API.md

 Additional tags to apply to launched runner tasks.

 These additional tags are set on top of `Name`, `GitHubRunners:Provider`, `GitHubRunners:Repo`, and `GitHubRunners:Labels`.
-You may override the built-in tags.
+You may not override tags with the `GitHubRunners:` prefix.

 ---